kotgakapainor/inferno-starter/README.md

 * `exact, strict` - (https://reacttraining.com/react-router/web/api/Route/exact-bool)
 * `component` - here we pass `generateAsyncRouteComponent` to dynamically import our component

 You can name the exported components via a magic comment (https://webpack.js.org/api/module-methods/#magic-comments).
-When running `npm run build:prod:bundles` you will be able to see the exported bundles with the stated name.
+When running `npm run build:prod:bundles` you will be able to see the exported bundles with the given name.

 ### Why do we need a centralized routes config?

 Inferno Version >= 4 does not have a centralized routes config.
 Because we want to load stuff async on server side and client side we need to know about the possible routes we are going to hit.

-With the centralized route config we are able to fetch the needed bundles and read the static `onEnter` method of those.
+With the centralized route config we are able to fetch the needed bundles and read/call the static `onEnter` method of those.

 **this functionality is highly inspired by:**